daniyalj/arhamibrar.github.io/README.md

 # arhamibrar
-Welcome to my GitHub repository!
+Welcome to my GitHub repository.

 ## About
 This is a simple project hosted with GitHub Pages.

 ## Visit My Website
-[Click here](https.arhamibrar.github.io/) to view the site.
+[Click here](https://arhamibrar.github.io/arhamibrar/) to view the site.

 ## How to Use
 - Open `index.html` to see the website.